surpritam/mobile-automation/README.md

 - `run_tests.sh`: Shell script for test execution using a virtual environment on Mac/Linux.
 - `setup.sh`: Script to install project dependencies and initiate the virtual environment.

-Feel free to customize this template further to match your project's specific requirements, instructions, or any additional information you wish to include.